 Douglas fir and balsam fir are often grown as ornamental trees in parks and green spaces.
 However, they’re slow growers and not appropriate for urban areas due to their size.
 Take their growth patterns into consideration before planting near your house.

 The Douglas fir grows in USDA Zones 4-6 in full sun and acidic, well-draining soil.
 Cover the base of your tree with mulch to trap moisture, and water regularly until established.
 Douglas fir will often split into two trunks as a seedling.
-Prune the smaller trunk to let the larger one become dominate.
+Prune the smaller trunk to let the larger one become dominant.
 This prevents the risk of splitting and danger as the tree grows.

 The balsam fir grows in USDA Zones 1-6, though cultivars in the United States do better in Zones 3-6.
 If you’re planting in Canada, be sure to choose a localized sapling.
 The balsam fir grows in partial to full sun in well-draining soil.
 Cover the base of your tree with mulch to trap moisture, and water regularly until established.
 Thrives in cool, natural areas and struggles in hot climates or areas with significant pollution.